Richard “Dick” Maxwell Wood ’46

 William “Bill” George Vallance ’64, retired Stelco employee, husband of Betty, father and grandfather.
 On March 25, 2017, at 73.

-Alan Edward Bowler ’66, landscape architect whose work is visible in green spaces throughout the greater Hamilton area, passionate scuba diver and instructor, husband of Janet, father and grandfather.
+Alan Edward Bowler ’66, a landscape architect whose work is visible in green spaces throughout the greater Hamilton area, passionate scuba diver and instructor, husband of Janet, father, and grandfather.
 On Aug.
 19, 2017, at 70.

 Jeffrey Campbell Digby ’77

-Leah Battista ’15, talented, outgoing student in third year at Queen’s University majoring in Global Development with minors in Spanish and Business, passionate about singing, foreign languages and writing, first-year scholarship winner for highest mark in Spanish, recipient of Ontario Gold Medal in voice from Royal Conservatory of Music in 2008, Dean’s list, dancer, foodie, active volunteer (including Me to We), known as kind, empathetic and funny.
+Leah Battista ’15, talented, outgoing student in her third year at Queen’s University majoring in Global Development with minors in Spanish and Business, passionate about singing, foreign languages and writing, first-year scholarship winner for the highest mark in Spanish, recipient of Ontario Gold Medal in voice from Royal Conservatory of Music in 2008, Dean’s list, dancer, foodie, active volunteer (including Me to We), known as a kind, empathetic and funny.
 On Nov.
-4, 2017 of an undiagnosed pulmonary embolism, at 20.
+4, 2017, of an undiagnosed pulmonary embolism, at 20.

 Bryan Wylie, teacher of Latin, English and drama at HSC from 1969 to 2002, Head of Senior School from 1983 to 1993, Senior Master from 1993-2002, innovative educator whether in the class, on the stage or conducting walking tours in Venice (“He made it all so vivid,” remarked TVO’s Steve Paikin ’78 in 2000), winner of the 1989 Marshall McLuhan Distinguished Teacher Award, known in retirement for work with Philpott Memorial Church and a highly successful Hamilton lecture series on arts and culture.
 On Jan.
 30, 2018, at 70.